-- A specialization in Public History for those interested in areas such as museum work, archival administration and historic preservation;
+- A master's degree in Public History for those interested in museum work, archival administration and historic preservation (see the catalog entry for History MA: Public History);

-- A coordinated Master of Arts/Master of Library and Information Science degree program;
+- A coordinated Master of Arts/Master of Library and Information Science degree program (see the catalog entry for History, MA/Library and Information Science, MLIS).

 The Department also participates in the interdisciplinary master’s and doctoral programs in Urban Studies.
 For more information, see Urban Studies.